harrisonlab/phytophthora_fragariae/popgen_analysis/Pf_popgenome_analysis.md

 done
 ```

-##Navigate to the input folder holding the two folders: "contigs" and "gff" to proceed with Popgenome run.
+### Navigate to the input folder to proceed with Popgenome run

 ```bash
 cd $input/all
 ```

-###Lastly, test if all contigs have a matching gff and remove any which do not
+### Lastly, test if all contigs have a matching gff and remove any which do not

 ```bash
 for a in $PWD/contigs/*/*.fasta